ArindamPal-0/gdown-cli-golang/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell download    Download the item help        Help about any command list        List details if the item
+  completion  Generate the autocompletion script for the specified shell configure   Configure gdown, creates gdown config directory and more... download    Download the item help        Help about any command list        List details if the item